neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 When using unstructured mesh tallies, the `tally_blocks` parameter is unused.
 Instead, a `mesh_template` is used to provide a path to an unstructured mesh that OpenMC will tally on.
-To translate the same mesh to multiple locations in the OpenMC geometry (while only taking up the memory needed to store the mesh template), or even simply to move a single mesh to a different location than where the mesh template is defined, you can set the `mesh_translations` or `mesh_translations_file` to provide a set
+To translate the same mesh to multiple locations in the OpenMC geometry (while only taking up the memory needed to store a single mesh), or even simply to move a single mesh to a different location than where the mesh template is defined, you can set the `mesh_translations` or `mesh_translations_file` to provide a set